8/16/2011 – around 8:20 am

 We had decided on Mount Whitney as we had climbed most of the readily accessible mountains in the Intermountain West and the only ones we had left aside from Whitney were all rather technical.
 As we don’t yet have much training on technical climbing (either over snow or using ropes), we decided we’d give Whitney a try.
 We had tried to get a permit for the last three years to hike Whitney (they use a lottery system to allot permits – 60 day and 60 overnight permits per day), but had not won a permit.
 However, we decided we’d try anyway hoping there would be at least 3 cancellations on the days we wanted to hike (Mark was still planning on going when we reasoned this out).
 We had been tracking the permits using the Inyo National Forest’s website where they report how many permits were available on given days after the fact and, over the course of the summer, it seemed like there were at least a few every day.
 So, it seemed like we had good odds.
 Also, I ended up having a conference I was attending in Las Vegas the week after we had planned to hike, so the timing seemed right.
 If we didn’t get a permit, we’d just choose a different hike in the area and try again a different time.

 I called the permit office on the 13th just to make sure we knew where to go when we got there on the 14th to try to get a permit, but the woman I spoke with informed me that we could reserve a permit over the phone.
 I asked her if there were any available for our target days (8/14-8/17) and she said there were 5 overnight permits available.
-I jumped at the opportunity (thank you Ann!) and arranged a permit for Tom and I for 2 nights – 8/15-8/17.
+I jumped at the opportunity (thank you Ann!) and arranged a permit for Tom and me for 2 nights – 8/15-8/17.

 Tom flew into Vegas a day early with his wife to have a little mini-vacation.
 He rented the car we were going to use and picked me up on the 14th at the airport around 11:00.
 We had to address some rental car issues before we could head to Lone Pine, CA (closest city to the trail head), and that set us back a little more than we had hoped, but we finally got on the road around 12:30.
 About an hour into the drive Tom also got pulled over and was given a ticket. :(

 The trip wasn’t starting all that well, but then our luck began to change.
-Shortly after the ticket we drove into Death Valley, which was pretty cool.
+Shortly after the ticket, we drove into Death Valley, which was pretty cool.
 We stopped and got pictures by the Sea Level sign and saw another sign we decided we would stop by on our way back (see pic below).

 We also saw one of the coolest things either of us had ever seen.
 We were driving past Father Crowley Point in Death Valley when a fighter jet flew right over our car (maybe 400 or 500 feet is all), dropped into the valley that Father Crowley Point overlooks, and flew through the valley, banking two times, before flying out into the desert valley below.
 It was like something straight out of a movie.
 It was amazing!
 It happened so fast we didn’t have time to do anything but watch, but we both saw it and were stunned at what we had just seen.

 I arranged an after hours permit pickup with the permit station, which they probably do regularly as the process was quite painless.
-We arrived at the office around 5:15, picked up the permit, and headed into Lone Pine to stock up on food for our hike.
+We arrived at the office around 5:15, picked up the permit and headed into Lone Pine to stock up on food for our hike.
 We then grabbed a bite to eat at a Mexican restaurant in town (pretty good food), then headed up to the Mount Whitney campground, hoping to find a campsite for the night.
 As luck would have it, there was one spot left, which we gladly took.
 We set up camp by around 7:00.

 Around 7:45, with night falling and a day of hiking planned for the next day (plus the fact that I had only gotten 4 hours of sleep the night before), we decided to get ready for bed.
 I walked up to the water pump to brush my teeth and then use the restroom.
 Just as I came out of the outhouse, Tom ran up and said quietly but urgently, “Bear!”
 Sure enough, a mid-sized black bear was walking right down the main road in the campground.
-We watched it walk past us (about 30 feet away), down toward our camp, then back up to the camp above ours where a couple were eating dinner by lamplight and had, unfortunately, left the passenger-side door of their truck open.
+We watched it walk past us (about 30 feet away), down toward our camp, then back up to the camp above ours where a couple was eating dinner by lamplight and had, unfortunately, left the passenger-side door of their truck open.
 The bear walked right up to the truck and climbed in like it had done it a million times before.
 I then asked Tom if he had closed our bear box, which he then realized he had not.
 He ran down to our camp, which was only about 100 feet from the outhouse and closed the bear box, just in time as the bear, foiled by a cooler that had been tied down in the truck, had climbed out and was lumbering straight for our camp.
 I followed Tom down and watched as the bear walked around our camp and then headed down the main road toward another camp.
 Tom tried to snap a photo, but it was too dark for his camera and all he got was a photo of darkness.
 We went to bed shortly after that.

 To recap day one, before we even started climbing: we had rental car issues, a ticket, a drive through Death Valley (lowest place in the US), saw a fighter jet fly through a canyon, and an encounter with a black bear in our camp.
 Not a bad start!